The Beach (film): Development

+Filming

-Members of the cast and crew were involved in a boating accident during production.
+Filming took place from January to April 1999.
+Members of the cast and crew were involved in an accident during production when a long-tail boat they were on capsized.
 It was reported that the incident involved both Boyle and DiCaprio.
 No one was injured.

 The beach seen in the film is not the same as in real life.
 There is a gap between mountains on the actual beach in Thailand.
 The special effects crew digitally added some of the surrounding mountains during the post-production phase.

 The waterfall scene, where DiCaprio and others jump from a high cliff to the water below, was filmed in Khao Yai National Park in central Thailand, at the Haew Suwat Waterfall.

-The map in the film was illustrated by the author of the book that The Beach was based upon, Alex Garland.
+The map in the film was illustrated by Alex Garland, the author of the novel The Beach.
 He received credit for this as the cartographer.
+Interior scenes of the fleabag hotel Richard stays at in the film's beginning were shot at the On On Hotel in Phuket.

 In 1999, Hélène de Fougerolles auditioned for the film but casting directors immediately told her that she was not mysterious enough for the character as she arrived with blond hair in pigtails.
 She asked them if she could "be an extra or serve coffees there, three months in Thailand, it sounds idyllic!".
 Although firstly reluctant because the actress was already established in the industry, they finally accepted.
 As journalists were not allowed to come take pictures on set, the only picture the press could have of Guillaume Canet and Virginie Ledoyen before shooting started was their departure at Paris airport with de Fougerolles.
-They made it the cover of Studio Magazine, from which the international press reported her as officially cast.
-This eventually lent her lines edited out of the final cut but present in the DVD extras.
+The photo made the cover of Studio Magazine, from which the international press reported her as officially cast.
+This eventually ended with her lines edited out of the final cut but present in the DVD extras.